Md-Arif-hasnat99/Aptos-Project/README.md

-"AptosLading: Blockchain-Based Digital Bill of Lading System" - a clear, memorable name that indicates both the platform (Aptos) and the purpose (digital bill of lading).
+AptosLading: Blockchain-Based Digital Bill of Lading System" - a clear, memorable name that indicates both the platform (Aptos) and the purpose (digital bill of lading).
 Project Description
 The description explains what a bill of lading is and why it's important in global trade.
 It outlines the key features of your blockchain implementation: